shreyshah612/Demo_Repo/README.md

-# Demo
+# This is a Demo for CodeChallenge(3)
-Here is the description of the project in readme file.
+the description of the project in another readme file.

-# this is the first edit